AbstractMachinesLab/crane/docs/README.md

 #### Scalable, Incremental, and Fast

-For example, Crane is built with **support for humongous repositories of code**.
+For example, Zap is built with **support for humongous repositories of code**.
 This is baked into the nature of the build system, rather than a post-hoc add-on, and it shows.

-Crane doesn't lean towards splitting projects into several repositories with their own entire build config and inter-repo versioning.
+Zap doesn't lean towards splitting projects into several repositories with their own entire build config and inter-repo versioning.
 Instead, you are encouraged to have a single repo, define a workspace only once and just mark what directories are libraries/binaries/releases of what kind, and what dependencies they have on each other.

-With this explicit build graph, we can ask Crane to build specific things, and it'll know just exactly what graph paths need building.
-Crane is lazy, and so it **only does the minimum amount of work needed to satisfy your build goal**.
+With this explicit build graph, we can ask Zap to build specific things, and it'll know just exactly what graph paths need building.
+Zap is lazy, and so it **only does the minimum amount of work needed to satisfy your build goal**.

-What's more, Crane is so lazy, it **uses a content-addressable cache** of every node in the build graph so if the inputs haven't changed, the output is just a cache hit.
+What's more, Zap is so lazy, it **uses a content-addressable cache** of every node in the build graph so if the inputs haven't changed, the output is just a cache hit.
 While the cache is now local, I'm working to make it distributed for large teams to share build artifacts.